theborakompanioni/azure-docs.de-de/articles/security/security-management-and-monitoring-overview.md

 <properties
-   pageTitle="Azure-Sicherheitsverwaltung und -Überwachung – Übersicht | Microsoft Azure"
-   description=" Azure verfügt über Sicherheitsmechanismen, die als Hilfe bei der Verwaltung und Überwachung von Azure-Clouddiensten und virtuellen Azure-Computern dienen.
-Dieser Artikel enthält eine Übersicht über diese Features und Dienste. " services="security" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Azure Security Management and Monitoring Overview | Microsoft Azure" description=" Azure provides security mechanisms to aid in the management and monitoring of Azure cloud services and virtual machines.
+This article provides an overview of these core security features and services. " services="security" documentationCenter="na" authors="TerryLanfear"